longitude-one/doctrine-spatial/docs/Contributing.rst

         /**
          * Setup the function type test.
          *
-         * @throws DBALException                when connection failed
+         * @throws Exception                when connection failed
          * @throws ORMException                 when cache is not set
          * @throws UnsupportedPlatformException when platform is unsupported */